Akihiro2004/Akihiro2004/README.md

 Mira was designed to hold **human-like conversations** with memory of past interactions.
 She can chat naturally, adapt to context, and even role-play while connected through **Discord or other apps**.

-➡️ Example: *Screenshots of Mira’s live chat session.*
+➡️ Example: *Screenshots of Mira’s discord chat session.*

 <p align="center">
   <img src="./assets/screenshots/chat1.jpg" width="400" alt="Mira Chat Screenshot 1"/>